 Chesapeake Bay Retriever

-The Chesapeake Bay retriever is a powerful, stout dog.
-This breed is larger and sturdier built than the other retrievers.
-The coat is dense, wavy, and waterproof.
-They come in three colors—chocolatey brown, sedge (red-gold), and dead grass (straw).
-Their eyes are a beautiful gold amber color.
+Also known as "Chessies," the Chesapeake Bay Retriever is a powerful, stout dog.
+This breed is larger and sturdier built than the other retrievers, with a coat that is dense, wavy, and waterproof.
+They come in three colors—chocolate brown, sedge (red-gold), and dead grass (straw), but their eyes are always a yellowish or amber hue.

 Nova Scotia Duck Tolling Retriever

 The Nova Scotia duck tolling retriever might be the smallest of the retrievers, but it's a beautiful, compact dog with a dense double coat that's golden red to dark copper red on the body with white markings on the face, chest, and paws.
 Because of its double coat, the Tolling Retriever requires weekly brushing most of the year and daily brushing during the shedding season.

 As the name suggests, this type of retriever was bred in Nova Scotia to have a curious nature and quick movements to catch waterfowl.
 "Tolling" refers to drawing waterfowl toward the hunter in the style of a fox, which the breed is known for.
 However, Nova Scotia Duck Tolling Retrievers weren't recognized by the AKC until 2003.